renovate-bot/zw/docs/ecosystem/02_packages.md

 the installation will be from the source… unless… the user will pick up a binary installation by profile-argument specified in the `pack''` ice :)

-## Pros Of Using ZI Package For Regular Software Installations
+## Pros Of Using ZI Package For Regular Software Installations {#pros-of-using-zi-package-for-regular-software-installations}

 Using ZI to install software where one could use a regular package manager has several advantages: